-The 2016 Red Mountain Prize for Poetry will award $1000.00 and publication of a full-length book of poetry.
+The Red Mountain Prize for Poetry awards $1000 and publication of a full-length book of poetry.
 The most important criterion is that the manuscript manifests significant themes in beautiful, strong and evocative language.

 The author must hold all rights to the work.
-The manuscript may include poems previously published in a periodical, an anthology, chapbook, or on the web but the manuscript as a whole may not have been published as substantially the same work.
+The manuscript may include previously published poems but may not have been published as a whole.
 Proper attribution must accompany previously published work.

 The author must be over 21 years of age.

-Send a manuscript of 48-72 pages in a single document via the submission manager.
+Submit a manuscript of 48-72 pages in a single document.
+See below for submission by mail.
+Submission Manager

 Each poem must begin on a new page with the title of the poem at the top.
 Do not have your name or identifying data on the manuscript.
 The submission manager links your data to your submission and you may enter an optional cover letter, which is not visible to the judges.

-Use Times New Roman or similar 12 pt font, with at least one-inch margins, 1.5 or double-spaced, paginated, with a Table of Contents.
+Use Times New Roman or similar 12 pt font, with at least one-inch margins, with a Table of Contents.
 Title page should include ONLY the title.
-The text must be written in English and must be solely the author’s work.
+The text must be written in English and must be solely one author’s work.
 Very short poems, such as haiku, may be grouped together on a single page if they would appear together in the final book.

 Simultaneous submissions are accepted but you MUST notify Red Mountain immediately and withdraw your work at once if the work is accepted elsewhere.

-Red Mountain authors will do an initial blind reading of each entry and nominate the finalists.
-The publisher will choose the winning entry from among the finalists.
+The judge will do an initial blind reading of each entry and nominate the finalists.
+The publisher with the judge will choose the winning entry from among the finalists.
 If a judge recognizes work during the blind reading, that judge will recuse him/herself from consideration of that entry.
 People related to the publisher are not eligible.
 The final decision is at the sole discretion of the publisher.